Healthy Pumpkin Pancakes

 Instructions

-• Combine all the ingredients in a blender and blend until smooth and combined.
+• Combine the oats, pumpkin pie spice, maple syrup, pumpkin puree, baking powder, apple cider vinegar, and milk in a blender and blend until smooth and combined.
 If the batter is too thick, add extra milk.

 • Let the batter sit for at least 5 minutes, for the mixture to thicken.